 In the course of executing management strategies, we take steps to ascertain the level of impact during stress periods caused by various risk events that could impact the Group's business, including, but not limited to, economic downturns, market fluctuations, and deteriorating market conditions.
-Specifically, we design multiple scenarios envisioning intense stressors (e.g. market fluctuations in business sectors, worsening credit, simultaneous materialization of multiple major risks), in addition to scenarios in which the global economy is deteriorating, and analyze and verify the extent to which periodic performance and equity capital could be impacted under stress.
+Specifically, we design multiple scenarios envisioning intense stressors (e.g. market fluctuations in business sectors, worsening credit, simultaneous materialization of multiple major risks), processes, people, or systems that are unsuitable or fail to function, or losses caused by the occurrence of events outside the Group.